GrizzlyStik® Broadheads - Proven Lethal Proformance

 And what's the shortest distance between two points?
 A straight line!

-Double-bevel broadheads, beveled from each side equally, and meeting in the middle - retain their sharpness well and are less prone to any sort of edge chatter than single-bevel broadheads are.
+Double-bevel broadheads, are beveled from each side equally, and meet in the middle - retain their sharpness well and are less prone to any sort of edge chatter than single-bevel broadheads are.

 Tough double-beveled broadheads, like the ones we make here at GrizzlyStik, don't have the rotational force that single-bevel broadheads do, but our double-beveled broadheads, when powered with enough force, can punch directly through bone and into the vitals.